From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Iowa's backroads - where the corn grows so tall you could lose a child in it.

-These red barns aren't just picturesque; they're painted with iron oxide paint that's cheap, durable, and kills fungi.
+These red barns aren't just picturesque; they're painted with iron oxide paint that's cheap, durable and kills fungi.

-Iowa produces more corn than most countries, and you can smell it in the air during harvest season - sweet and earthy.
+Iowa produces more corn than most countries and you can smell it in the air during harvest season - sweet and earthy.

 We detoured off I-80 onto Iowa's backroads, where the real magic happens.
 Those iconic red barns?
-They're painted with iron oxide paint, which is cheap, durable, and fungicidal.
+They're painted with this above-mentioned iron oxide paint, which is cheap, durable and fungicidal.
 The round barns you'll spot occasionally were an early 1900s fad promoted by agricultural colleges - they're more efficient but harder to build.
 We passed Amish buggies moving at a pace that makes you reconsider the meaning of "urgent."

 Des Moines to Omaha: Urban Oases in Seas of Grain